cap-js/sdm/README.md

 9. **Rename a file** by going into Edit mode and setting a new name for the file in the rename box.
 Then click the **Save** button to have that file renamed in SAP Document Management Integration Option.
 We demonstrate this by renaming the previously uploaded PDF file: `Solar Panel Report.pdf`
    <img width="1300" alt="Delete an attachment" style="border-radius:0.5rem;" src="etc/rename.gif">

 10. **Delete a file** by going into Edit mode and selecting the file(s) and by using the **Delete** button on the Attachments table.
 Then click the **Save** button to have that file deleted from the resource (SAP Document Management Integration Option).
-We demonstrate this by deleting the previously uploaded PDF file: `Solar Panel Report.pdf`
+We demonstrate this by deleting the previously uploaded PDF file: `Solar Panel Report_2024.pdf`
    <img width="1300" alt="Delete an attachment" style="border-radius:0.5rem;" src="etc/delete.gif">

 ## Running the unit tests